Purple Rain (album): Commercial performance

 In the United States, Purple Rain debuted at number 11 on the Billboard 200 the week of July 14, 1984.
-After four weeks on chart, it reached number one on August 4, 1984.
+After four weeks on the chart, it reached number one on August 4, 1984.
 The album spent 24 consecutive weeks at number one on the Billboard 200 from August 4, 1984, to January 18, 1985, and more than 32 weeks in the top 10, becoming one of the most successful soundtracks ever.
-Prince also joined Elvis Presley and the Beatles in being the only artists to have the number-one album, single and film in the US all at the same time.
+Prince also joined Elvis Presley and the Beatles in being the only artists to have the number-one album, single and film in the U.S. all at the same time.

 It traded the number-one position on the chart with Bruce Springsteen's Born in the U.S.A. twice, during 1984 and 1985.
 Purple Rain was present on the Billboard 200 for one hundred twenty two weeks.
 After the advent of the Nielsen SoundScan era in 1991, the album sold a further three million copies.
 By 1996, the album had sold 13 million copies in the United States, making it certified 13× Platinum by the Recording Industry Association of America (RIAA).

 In the United Kingdom, Purple Rain entered the UK Albums Chart at number 21 on July 21, 1984, after thirty five weeks on the chart it reached and peaked at number seven during the week of March 16, 1985 and stayed there for a week, it fell off to number twelve the next week.
 The album remained on the chart for 86 weeks.
 It was certified 2× Platinum by the BPI on May 1, 1990, denoting shipments of 600,000 units.
 By 1988, Purple Rain had sold 17 million copies worldwide making it one of the most successful albums of the 1980s.
 Its sales as of 2008 stood at over 25 million copies worldwide.
 The album is also multi-platinum in Australia, Canada, New Zealand and the United Kingdom.